- 1 cup (240 ml) warm water, divided use, 105˚F-115˚F (40˚C-46˚C)

 - Select Variable 3.
 Turn machine on and remove the lid plug.
 Slowly add yeast mixture and remaining 1/2 cup warm water, a little at a time, just until incorporated, through the lid plug opening.
 Stop machine and replace lid plug.

 - Select High speed.
 Quickly turn machine On and Off two times.
 Stop machine and remove lid.

 - While dough rests, grease a medium-size mixing bowl with the olive oil and sprinkle the cornmeal on a baking sheet.

 - Use a wet nylon spatula to scrape the sides of the container, pulling the dough away from the container sides and into the center of the mixture.
 Replace lid.

-- Select High speed. slowly turn the machine On and Off five times.
+- Select High speed.
+Quickly turn the machine On and Off five times.
 Add additional water, 1 Tablespoon at a time, only if dough seems exceptionally dry.
 Repeat process five times, scraping the sides of the container until the dough binds together into a soft, elastic mixture.

 - To aid in removing the dough from the container, turn the machine On and Off five times (this lifts the dough up and away from the blades) and slowly invert the container over the prepared bowl, using a wet spatula to remove any remaining dough.
 Turn dough to coat well.
 Cover with plastic wrap and allow rising until almost triple in size, 45 minutes to 1 hour.

 - Lightly punch down dough and place on a floured work surface, adding additional flour as needed to make workable but still soft dough.
 Roll into a 12-inch x 6-inch (30 cm x 15 cm) rectangle with a floured rolling pin.
 Roll from the long end down, pinching the seams together and using water to seal.